 Pearland’s development began in 1892 when William Zychlinski, a Polish Count, purchased 2,560 acres of land surrounding the Mark Belt outpost along the Gulf, Colorado and Santa Fe rail lines.
 Zychlinski platted out the original town site in 1894.

 The Old Townsite district consists of the land area bordered by Orange Street to the north, Walnut Street to the south, Galveston Street on the east and Austin Street on the west in what is now the eastern quadrant of Pearland.

 THE HISTORIC DISTRICT TODAY

-In 2019, Energy Rental Solutions, a Caterpillar dealer dedicated to the specialty rental business, broke ground on a 40,000 square-foot facility in the Rice Drier Commerce Park on State Highway 35.
+In 2020, Energy Rental Solutions, a Caterpillar dealer dedicated to the specialty rental business, opened a 40,000 square-foot facility in the Rice Drier Commerce Park on State Highway 35.

 The Pearland Independent School District relocated to the northern part of the district by acquiring a former retail site and investing $12 million in improvements to renovate the building and relocate the district’s headquarter offices to the space.

 One of the main strategies outlined in the Pearland 20/20 Community Strategic Plan is to optimize the development potential of Pearland’s principal commercial corridors.
 A redevelopment strategy for the SH 35 Main Street corridor from Beltway 8 to the southern corporate limits has been developed to build upon the Strategic Plan suggestions and provide the “big picture” strategic actions that are needed to encourage more investment in the corridor.
 Learn more.